Sebbenbear/mr-crawley/README.md

    - .png
 - Is the sitemap directed or undirected?
 - How are the internal links represented?
+- We need to show the static assets each url depends on
+- Show the links between pages

 ### What links should we include?
 - Internal links can start with a /, for example `/archive`